reeen-git/reeen-git/README.md

 I've been learning Swift and IOS_Dev for a year.
 I wanna be IOS Developer.

-* 🌍  I'm based in Japan
+* 🌍  I'm based in Saitama/Japan

 ### Skills
 <p align="left">